Friedman-Ramanujan functions in random hyperbolic geometry and application to spectral gaps I: Introduction

-\begin{thm} For any local type $T$ filling a surface of Euler characteristic $-1$, all functions $(f_k^T)_{k \geq 0}$ are Friedman--Ramanujan in the weak sense. \end{thm}
+\begin{thm} For any local type $\type$ filling a surface of absolute Euler characteristic~$1$, all functions $(f_k^\type)_{k \geq 0}$ are Friedman--Ramanujan in the weak sense. \end{thm}

-Surfaces of Euler characteristic $-1$ are the pair of pants and the once-holed torus.
-The proofs are quite technical, notably due to the difficulties hinted at in \cref{rem:difficult_non_simple}.
-They are presented in Sections \ref{sec:generalised_convolutions} (for the figure-eight filling a pair of pants) and \ref{sec:other-geodesics} (for all other loops filling a pair of pants or once-holed torus).
-Because the expansion in \cref{thm:exist_asympt_type_intro} starts with the term $k=\abso{\chi_S}$, \cref{thm:FR_type_proven_intro} has the following immediate consequence.
+Surfaces of absolute Euler characteristic $1$ are the pair of pants and the once-holed torus.
+The proof of Theorem \ref{thm:FR_type_proven_intro} goes by explicitly writing down the form of the coefficients $f_k^\type$ and directly exhibiting the Friedman--Ramanujan property.
+The arguments are presented in Sections \ref{sec:generalised_convolutions} (for the figure-eight filling a pair of pants) and \ref{sec:other-geodesics} (for all other loops filling a pair of pants or once-holed torus).
+The technical difficulties of such an explicit approach are hinted at in \cref{rem:difficult_non_simple}.